lkmx/dojo/tech/Conventional Commits.md

 open_source: true
 source_code: https://www.conventionalcommits.org/en/v1.0.0/#specification
 ---
 The Conventional Commits specification is a lightweight convention on top of commit messages.
-It provides an easy set of rules for creating an explicit commit history; which makes it easier to write automated tools on top of.
-This convention dovetails with [[SemVer]], by describing the features, fixes, and breaking changes made in commit messages.
+It provides an easy set of rules for creating an explicit commit history, which makes it easier to write automated tools on top of it.
+This convention dovetails with [[SemVer]], describing the features, fixes, and breaking changes in commit messages.

+## Specification

+See the full specifications on the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#specification) website.

 ```
 <type>[scope]: <description>